 Each of these has been selected to maximise our exposure the to transformative spiritual treasures of Chasidism.
-There are two classes on each of these:

 These great teachers will transform how we approach everyday activities such as speaking with others, eating and drinking, studying, singing, working, studying and praying.
 They will also provide invaluable tools and techniques for increased insight, self-awareness and healing.

 All texts are provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.

 Revolutionary Chasidic Ideas and Practices is a twelve-class journey.